tobega/tailspin-v0/TailspinReference.md

 * Empty criterion, `<>`, matches anything.
 * Equality, starts with an equal sign `=` followed by a [source](#sources), e.g. `<='abc'>` or `<=[1, 2, 3]>`;
   matches according to standard rules of equality, with lists being ordered.
+  Note that equality must have correct [tagging](#tagged-identifiers), or both must be raw values, to match.
+The tag is inferred in a key-value context.
 * Matching a [defined data type](#defined-types), is done by simply putting the name of the defined type in the matcher, e.g. `<mytype>`
+  Note that a raw string or number will become a [tagged identifier](#tagged-identifiers) in the do block of the type-matcher.
 * Unit of measure can be used to test whether a [measure](#measures) has that unit, e.g. `<"m/s2">`.
 An untyped number will match the special scalar unit `"1"`.
   See the [measure](#measures) documentation for rules of how measures match equality and ranges.
 * You can use the name of a [defined data type](#defined-types) or an [autotyped](#autotyping) field to determine if a value matches that type.
 * Range match has a lower bound and/or an upper bound separated by the range operator, with an optional tilde next to the range operator on the side(s) where the bound is not included.
-Note that the [type](#types) of the upper and lower bounds must match.
+Note that the [type](#types) of the upper and lower bounds must match, and also match with the compared value.
  Examples of ranges:
   * `<2..5>` for "between 2 and 5 inclusive" (or `<2"m"..5"m">` for a range of metres or `<(id)2..(id)5>` for a range of id:s)
   * `<..3>` for "less than or equal to 3", or `<..~3>` for "less than 3"